-Look around your home/office and notice what cluttered areas make your heart race a little bit.
+10. Clear the Clutter: Look around your home/office and notice what cluttered areas make your heart race a little bit.
 Clutter impacts us more than we realize and can be a major contributor to stress in our lives.
 Devote a little time each day to doing something small, like cleaning your desk or hanging up your clothes.
 It makes a huge difference coming home to relax in a neat, organized space.

-Research has shown that looking at screens before bed can really mess up your sleep pattern.
+12. Go to Bed Earlier to Read: Research has shown that looking at screens before bed can really mess up your sleep pattern.
 So instead of scrolling through your Instagram feed or watching TV until you fall asleep, spend just 30 minutes reading that book you’ve been meaning to finish since last year.

 13. Make a Healthy Dinner: Don’t know how to cook?
 That’s okay!
 Grab a cookbook and teach yourself.
 Not only is home cooking more healthy, it’s also fun and therapeutic.
 Pick a recipe (we’ve got lots of healthy recipe suggestions), turn on some music and give yourself plenty of time so you don’t feel rushed.